 Anurag Chaturvedi is a senior journalist who during his long career has worked with some of the most respected newspapers and magazines in India.
 He started work with Dharmayug in 1978.
 He joined Ravivar as Special Correspondent in 1984 to cover South India.
 He joined Sunday Observer as Editor in 1989 and later moved as Editor to Mahanagar.
 He has also worked in radio and television.
 Presently, he contributes to Prabhat Khabar and Jansatta.
 He is a trustee of Prayog International Foundation, Apne Aap Women World Wide and Gidhaur Foundation, which work in the realm of social, educational, cultural and health related activities.
 Born in Udaipur, Chaturvedi has an MA in Sociology from Jawaharlal Nehru University.

 Krishna Warrier began his career as a trainee journalist with MiD DAY.
-He left the paper 22 years later years as Executive Editor, after helping launch its editions in Bangalore, Delhi and Pune.
-He is currently Editor of Readers Digest.
+He left the paper 22 years later as Executive Editor, after helping launch its editions in Bangalore, Delhi and Pune.
+He held a senior editorial assignment at Reader’s Digest.
 He is passionate about languages, table tennis, history and classical music in that order.

-Rama Raja Gopalakrishna is a political scientist, with over 40 years of teaching experience.
-She has taught at the Higher secondary, the Under Graduate and the Post Graduate levels.
+Rama Rajagopalakrishna is a political scientist, with over 40 years of teaching experience.
+She has taught at the Higher Secondary, the Undergraduate and the Postgraduate levels.
 She has taught Political Science at Sophia College, Mumbai, at the undergraduate level for over a decade.
-Prior to that she taught Political science at the higher secondary level at SIES College, Mumbai.
-She has Masters degree in Political Science from the University of Mumbai.
+Prior to that she taught Political Science at the higher secondary level at SIES College, Mumbai.
+She has a Master’s degree in Political Science from the University of Mumbai.

-The biographical details contain the present institutional/organizational affiliation of the mentors for informational purposes only.
-It does not constitute an endorsement or approval of Journalism Mentor by these media organizations or vice versa.
+The biographical details contain the present institutional/organisational affiliation of the mentors for informational purposes only.
+It does not constitute an endorsement or approval of Journalism Mentor by these media organisations or vice versa.
 Mentors serve only in a personal capacity.